-Discussion Focus and Readings: Illustrations of the influence of attitudes on perception and categorization
+Discussion Focus and Readings: Illustrations of the influence of attitudes on perception, categorization, and memory

 Balcetis, E., & Dunning, D. (2006).
 See what you want to see: Motivational influences on visual perception.
 Journal of Personality and Social Psychology, 91, 612-625.